B2B2C, B2X, B2E: Breaking Down Business Barriers

 As we mentioned in point 3, having a flexible e-commerce platform is vital to appealing to both B2B and B2C customers.
 Where consumers might focus more on an attractive website with a smooth browsing experience and fast checkout and delivery, your B2B clients will have other needs such as personalized catalogs, BOM/kitting, and additional payment options.

 Businesses that are serious about B2E need to have a web store platform that offers features for B2B and B2C needs alike.
-If you’d like to learn more about how and ERP-integrated web store platform can help you sell to consumers, access your free factsheet now.
+If you’d like to learn even more about how B2B and B2C customer experiences are converging and changing the competitive landscape, read our latest research report on B2B buyer behavior in 2019.